Privacy statement

 Playwaze:

-Formstack is used to collate information through the use of a form either distributed via a link or embedded into our website (sport.port.ac.uk).
-Form completion data which can include personal and financial data is stored within the Formstack platform which is only accessible by the Sports Marketing Officer and the Sports Systems and Services Manager in order to administer the form and control who responses are shared with.
-In some cases form responses are integrated into a google sheet shared with Sport and Recreation staff that require the information, the data is only kept for as long as it is required and deleted.
-For more information please view the Formstack Privacy Policy.
+FormAssembly is used to collate information through the use of a form, either distributed via a link or embedded into our website (sport.port.ac.uk).
+Form completion data, which can include personal and financial data which is stored within the FormAssembly platform, and is only accessible by the Sports Marketing Officer and the Sports Systems and Services Manager in order to administer the form and control who responses are shared with.
+In some cases, form responses are integrated into a Google sheet shared with Sport and Recreation staff who require the information.
+The data is only kept for as long as it is required and then deleted.
+For more information, please view the Form Assembly Privacy Policy.

 DocuSign Inc: